Las Vegas To Grand Canyon

 Taking a Grand Canyon Tour Bus

-When taking a day trip to the Grand Canyon, a common choice is to take a tour bus.
-There are many tour companies who utilize large tour buses to transport Grand Canyon tourists from Vegas to the canyon.
+When taking a day trip from Vegas to Grand Canyon, a common choice is to take a tour bus.
+There are many Las Vegas tours that utilize large tour buses to transport Grand Canyon tourists from Vegas to the canyon.
 The Grand Canyon Destinations difference is that we use the highest quality tour buses for our guests.
 They are equipped with head rests and foot rests, air conditioning, TVs for entertainment, and on-board restrooms.
 Additionally, they are inspected daily for safety and quality by our dedicated drivers and guides.

-Tour buses are a great choice for those who are traveling to the Grand Canyon with a large group, as they can hold up to 54 passengers.
+Tour buses are a great choice for those who are traveling from Las Vegas to Grand Canyon with a large group, as they can hold up to 54 passengers.
 That way, your entire group can stay together during your tour experience and enjoy each other’s company.
 Grand Canyon tour buses are available to both the Grand Canyon West Rim and South Rim.

 Get The VIP Mercedes Sprinter Experience